Fish and Wildlife Service, Interior.

 History of the Duck Stamp Contest

-The first Federal Duck Stamp was designed at President Roosevelt's request by Jay N. “Ding” Darling, a nationally known political cartoonist for the Des Moines Register and a noted hunter and wildlife conservationist.
-In subsequent years, noted wildlife artists were asked to submit designs.
-The first Federal Duck Stamp Contest was opened in 1949 to any U.S. artist who wished to enter, and 65 artists submitted a total of 88 design entries.
-Since then, the contest has attracted large numbers of entrants, and it remains the only art competition of its kind sponsored by the U.S. Government.
-The Secretary of the Interior appoints a panel of noted art, waterfowl, and philatelic authorities to select each year's winning design.
-Winners receive no compensation for the work, except a pane of their stamps, but winners may sell prints of their designs, which are sought by hunters, conservationists, and art collectors.
+The first Federal Duck Stamp was designed at President Roosevelt's request by Jay N. “Ding” Darling, a nationally known political cartoonist for the Des Moines Register and a hunter and wildlife conservationist.
+In subsequent years, noted wildlife artists were asked to submit designs for the stamp.
+The first Contest was opened in 1949 to any U.S. artist who wished to enter.
+Since then, the Contest has attracted large numbers of entrants, and it remains the only art competition of its kind sponsored by the U.S. Government.
+The Secretary of the Interior appoints a panel of judges who have expertise in the area of art, waterfowl, or philately to select each year's winning design.
+Winners receive no compensation for the work, except a pane of Duck Stamps, based on their winning design, signed Start Printed Page 32879by the Secretary of the Interior.
+However, winners maintain the copyright to their artwork and may sell prints of their designs, which are sought by hunters, conservationists, and art collectors.

 Proposed Changes to the Regulations at 50 CFR Part 91

 With this proposed rule, we propose to remove the permanent “celebrating our waterfowl hunting heritage” theme and the mandatory inclusion of an appropriate hunting-related element in Contest entries, and accordingly revise the qualifications for selection as a judge and the scoring criteria for the Contest, beginning with the 2022 Contest, as described below.
 Since the implementation of the 2020 rule requiring the inclusion of a mandatory hunting-related element, many Duck Stamp Contest artists have continued to express their dissatisfaction with this element being a requirement for all entries.
 The Service has proposed this change to allow artists more freedom of expression when designing their entries.